John Eaves

-Biography
+Career

-The first film Eaves worked on was Top Gun, as a model maker.
+The first film Eaves worked on was Top Gun as a model maker.
 These included the F-14 Tomcat and Northrop F-5 models which were used for the special effects shots of the aircraft.
 Prior to his work on the film, he had been working as a produce clerk at Bayless Markets.
 Eaves also worked as a model maker on a variety of other films, including Spaceballs and Terminator 2: Judgment Day.
 He also worked on the television series SeaQuest DSV.
 His first work on the Star Trek franchise was on Star Trek V: The Final Frontier whilst working at Greg Jein's model shop in Marina del Rey, California.
 His first design was the wing cannon for the Klingon Bird of Prey.

 Eaves was introduced to Herman Zimmerman through Eaves' friend Phil Edgerly.
 Zimmerman was looking for someone to put together a display of Enterprise, and Eaves drew up a plan for the display.
 Zimmerman was impressed by the artwork, and asked Eaves to join his design team for Star Trek Generations.

-After the work on Generations ended, Eaves returned to his work constructing fibreglass models.
 When a job became available on the Star Trek: Deep Space Nine art department during season four, Zimmerman invited Eaves to join the team.
 At the time, Eaves was working on a Boeing 747 model for the film Executive Decision.
 Eaves spent the next twelve years working on one incarnation of Star Trek or another.
 During this time, his work included the designs of the Phoenix, the Enterprise-E and the Vulcan ship from Star Trek: First Contact.
 The initial model of the Enterprise-E was constructed by Eaves.